AqwamCreates/DataPredict/docs/WhyIDoNotEntertainProofOfValueRequests.md

 That includes Roblox Studio, Unity, Unreal, and even DataPredict.

 If you misuse it, don’t expect 100% value.
-That’s not a “problem” with the tool — it’s a skill and application issue.
+That’s not a “problem” with the tool.
+It is a skill and application issue.

 What I have delivered is a massive reduction in development time, cost, and barrier to entry.
 Whether you turn that into revenue?
 That’s up to you.